jecki/DHParser/examples/LaTeX/grammar_tests/REPORT/02_test_paragraph.md

 ### AST
     (paragraph
-        (text_element
         (text
             "Paragraphs"
             "like the comment above"
             "Comment lines do not break paragraphs."
             "in sequence."
-            )
         )
     )